Managed Cyber Governance for Regulated Service Firms

 One path from research to a scoped, evidence-backed program.

-A clear, repeatable process that turns scattered security work into one maintained evidence set you can export the moment someone needs it.
+A repeatable process that turns scattered security work into one current evidence set you can use when someone asks for it.

 1